-Summer temperatures range from 15-25 degrees Celsius (59-77 degrees Fahrenheit).
-In winter, the temperature can drop as low as -40 degrees Celsius/Fahrenheit.
+Summer temperatures are pleasant and range from 15-25 degrees Celsius (59-77 degrees Fahrenheit).
+Winters are really cold though!
+The temperature can drop as low as -40 degrees Celsius/Fahrenheit.

 - If you want to beat the tourist rush and get discounted accommodations, visit Ladakh in late April or May when the weather is starting to warm up and businesses are beginning to re-open.

 - If you want to see plenty of snow but experience warmer weather, and don't mind the crowds, visit Ladakh during June or July.

 - Alternatively, the bursts of colorful leaves on trees make mid-September until mid-October picturesque.
 Temperatures start dropping and the tourist season is over, so it's much quieter.